ferrary7/unifyiq-aryan/README.md

 # 🧠 UnifyIQ – Unified Data Intelligence Platform (Mini)

 This repo contains a working simulation of a unified data platform that blends **Salesforce** and **Jira** datasets into one intelligent layer, with a backend (FastAPI) and a frontend (React).
 The platform can answer natural language queries like
-> “Show accounts with ARR between 100k and 300k and at least 2 P1 issues in Europe”
+> “Show accounts with ARR between 100k and 300k and at least 2 P1 issues”
 by dynamically planning and executing API calls.

 ---